fdrmrc/Polydeal/README.md

 being ```N``` is the number of jobs you want to use to compile.

-## About grids
+## About grids and post-processing
 Polygonal or polyhedral grids are generated through agglomeration.
-To give an easy example in 2D, here's a polygonal grid associated to the unit ball.
+To give an easy example in 2D, here's a polygonal grid associated to the unit ball on which you can define a Discontinous Galerkin space.
+The 3D case is completely analougous.

 [<img src="meshes/polygonmetis_80.png" width="400">]()

+The (discontinuous) Finite Element space is defined on the bounding box of each agglomerate.
+In order to visualize the solution, carry out convergence tests, and other post-processing issues, the solution computed on the polytopal grid is interpolated onto the underlying fine mesh composed of classical quadrilaterals or hexahedra.

 ## Examples
 Some example applications are shown in the ```examples/``` directory.
 To build and run one of the examples, say ```diffusion_reaction.cc```, it is sufficient the following: